Lakewood: The City of Beautiful Homes

 Register for your housing license+-

 ALL HOUSING LICENSES ARE DUE ON NOVEMBER 1.

-Click here for information about renewing your housing license in 2022.
+Click here for information about renewing your housing license.

 Click here to go to our CitizenServe portal to apply for your housing license.